snek-at/jaen/README.md

 * A fast, attractive interface for authors
 * Complete control over front-end design and structure
 * Fast out of the box, cache-friendly when you need it
-* Content API for 'headless' sites with de-coupled front-end
 * StreamField encourages flexible content without compromising structure
 * Excellent support for images and embedded content
 * Multi-site and multi-language ready